 Andrew Lim first arrived in New Zealand in 1994 as an international student at Victoria University of Wellington.
 He had an eventful stint as a student and by the time he graduated he was married to LiLian, was running an international students hostel called Kia Maia and had become a New Zealand citizen.
 Since graduating, Andrew and LiLian returned to Singapore, became parents to Monica and continued their involvement with international students in their work and ministry.
-They returned to Wellington in time to see New Zealand become Rugby World Champions again in 2011.
-Andrew and his family now live in Hamilton where he is the senior pastor of a church, Lighthouse Christian Fellowship Hamilton.
+They returned to New Zealand in 2011.
+After 11 years in Hamilton, Andrew moved back to Wellington at the end of 2022 and took up his current position as the International Chaplain at the university.

 Christina Baird is a psychologist, who has a private practice equipping and growing reflective human service workers.
 She is passionate about translating psychological concepts, theories and research into everyday skills and habits that take people from languishing to flourishing.
 The focus of her work includes providing coaching, assessment and external supervision to individuals in ministry, mission and other human services.
 She has over 14 years experience in the not-for-profit sector and has worked as a tertiary lecturer/tutor, a church administrator, and as a telephone counsellor for children.
 She also spent 5 years working as a leader in tertiary student ministry, and over 7 years working in personnel development for a mission agency.
 Christina loves learning and so has a PhD in psychology, a graduate diploma in theology a postgraduate diploma in psychological practice and is a member of the NZ Psychological Society.
 She enjoys the energy of big cities and lives in Auckland, with a veterinarian, an 11 year old gymnast, a small white dog and a bossy Burmese cat who likes to interrupt zoom calls.